lazybids/lazybids-ui/README.md

 ## Acknowledgements

-LazyBIDS-UI is built upon the excellent [LazyBIDS](https://github.com/lazybids/lazybids) library and is inspired by the BIDS standard and community.
+LazyBIDS-UI is built upon [LazyBIDS](https://github.com/lazybids/lazybids) library and is inspired by the BIDS standard and community.